1. What are the annual professional requirements to maintain your status as a lawyer?

 Paralegals, legal agents and legal assistants are not required to preserve your files.

-8. How can I tell if my lawyer is authorized to practice law?
+8. How can I tell if my lawyer is authorized to practise law?

 You can check your lawyer’s status with our Lawyer Directory service.